The West End

 Sylvia Smith

-I see the beautiful side of the West End that a lot of people probably haven't experienced or seen.
-Yeah, it's, to me, it's the best neighborhood in the city but some I disagree if you haven't experienced the West End come experience it.
+I see the beautiful side of the West End that some people never take the time to see.
+To me, it’s the best neighborhood in the city.
+If you haven’t experienced it—come visit.
+Come see it for yourself.

 Previous